 I looked at my watch.
 My father would have gotten home by now.
 No phone call.
 “This isn’t like her.”
-I said it like a statement, but I was looking for reassurance.If you'd like to read more, come back tomorrow.
-And, if you'd like to start this blog feature from the beginning, go here.
+I said it like a statement, but I was looking for reassurance.If you'd like to read more, check out the full excerpt on my KindleScout campaign: https://kindlescout.amazon.com/p/1ZEZ9K2DLCYOB

 “I know.”
 Carmen wrapped her bare arms tightly around herself.
 “She always texts me back.
 Even if I text her in the middle of the night.
 She always keeps her phone with her while she sleeps and she will just text me back a smiley face so I know she’s listening.”

 Among a group of framed photographs on the surface of a dresser, there was a shot of the two girls with their faces pressed together, grinning.
 They were both missing their front teeth, which would make them, what, six or seven?
 Their faces were painted like butterflies, caterpillar middles along the bridge of their noses, antennae on their foreheads.
 It had been taken at the 4th Avenue Street Fair; there was a copy of that photograph at my dad’s house.

 I turned back to Carmen.
 “How well do you know this Isaac?”